There are three ways of programming the Apple 1:

 And finally the Krusader assembler.

-One Response to Apple 1, Replica 1 TE Briel Computers Part 3: Programming
+- Apple 1, Replica 1 TE Briel Computers Part 2: Testing

 Categories